 Where did you grow up?
 How long have you lived in the area?
 Tell us about your family.

-I grew up just a few miles away in Norridge, IL and married my high school sweetheart.
+I grew up in Norridge, IL and married my high school sweetheart.
 We initially lived in Norridge across the street from my in-laws then moved to Park Ridge when our second child was born.
 We have lived here for 30 years.
 Our house and backyard are a hub for many gatherings with family and childhood friends.
 We have four kids and are outdoor enthusiasts.
 We feel most refreshed when biking or hiking in the woods or mountains or boating and fishing at a lake.
 My husband and I are huge fans of ‘shop and play local’ and enjoy an array of Park Ridge amenities and events.
 We also have a few family traditions including Chicago Bike-the-Drive, Lincoln Park Run-for-the-Zoo, and seasonal Botanical Garden events.
 Our twin sons are businessmen with MBA’s, our daughter is an attorney with an MBA, and our oldest son is a board-certified Neurologist and Neurophysiologist.
 Both my husband and I have worked in healthcare for over 30 years.
 Jim’s worked in the corporate Pharmaceutical industry and my background has been in the physical medicine and rehabilitation industry.

 Tell us about the events that led up to where you are now.